 After I finished my Ph.D. dissertation, everything felt really difficult.
 I wanted to throw a party for myself, but couldn't seem to plan it.
 I wanted a job, but couldn't get around to looking for one.
 I wanted to write more blog posts, but each one felt like it took forever.

 I wasn't quite aware of it at the time, but I do think writing a 150-page paper on 4 years of my research had maxed out my serotonin system.
-Subsequently, I have come across a lot of research on ways to boost serotonin activity.
-This information would have been really useful at the time, but at least I can share it with you.
+Subsequently, I have come across a lot of research on ways to boost serotonin activity, and I ended up including a lot of it in my first book (The Upward Spiral: Using Neuroscience to Reverse the Course of Depression, One Small Change at a Time).
+This information would have been really useful at the time, but at least I can share it with you here.

 As I described in my last post, serotonin is the molecule of willpower and delaying gratification.
 Decreased serotonin activity can lead to an inability to create and act on well-formed plans.
 That can mean having difficulty finishing things, or feeling a little down, getting annoyed easily, or being unable to control your impulses.
 If you see that in yourself, or a friend, it might mean decreased serotonin activity.

 In this post, I'll explain four ways of boosting serotonin activity that don't involve a trip to your psychiatrist or buying "supplements" from some website in your spam folder.

 Now, as I also explained in my last post, the phrase "low serotonin activity" can mean a number of different things.
 It can mean your brain is making less serotonin, or has fewer receptors for it, or those receptors just aren't grabbing on to the serotonin very well.
 It can also mean the serotonin that's made is broken down too soon, or that the serotonin that's squirted out into the synapse is sucked too quickly back into the neuron.